flame-engine/flame/doc/flame/collision_detection.md

 If you want to check collisions with the screen edges, as we do in the example above, you can use the predefined [ScreenCollidable](#screencollidable) class and since that one also is a `Collidable` you can implement your own `onCollision` method for that class if needed.

+## Mixins
+### GestureHitboxes
+The `GestureHitboxes` mixin is used to more accurately recognize gestures on top of your `Component`s.
+Say that you have a fairly round rock as a `SpriteComponent` for example, then you don't want to register input that is in the corner of the image where the rock is not displayed, since a `PositionComponent` is rectangular by default.
+Then you can use the `GestureHitboxes` mixin to define a more accurate circle or polygon (or another shape) for which the input should be within for the event to be registered on your component.

+You can add new hitboxes to the component that has the `GestureHitboxes` mixin just like they are added in the below `Collidable` example.

+### Collidable

 #### CollidableType
 By default the `CollidableType` is `active` on your `Collidable`, but there are two other types that